brillout/wildcard-api/docs/intro.template.md

 <br/>

 Wildcard has two goals:
- 1. Provide a small JavaScript package `wildcard-api` to make custom API creation super easy.
- 1. Provide a small JavaScript library to make custom API creation super easy.
+ 1. Provide a small JavaScript library to make the creation of a custom API super easy.
  2. Debunk the common misconception that a generic API (REST/GraphQL) is always better than a custom API.

 With Wildcard,